MVakharia/InSight-InMind-Labs/notebook.md

 ---

+**What conditions must exist for a human to be capable of genuine respect for another?**

+- What is respect, and what isn't it? (compliance, deference, fear)
+- What cognitive state is required?
+- What are the environmental conditions that support that state?
+- What architectures destroy that state?
+- Which forms of power are legitimate and which are illegitimate?
+- What behaviours are possible under threat, and what becomes possible when an individual isn't under threat?

+---

 **The education system**

 - If a student would rather engage in activities aside from study, such as playing video games, the key isn't to remove or restrict access to the activities: it's to understand why the student would rather engage in those activities than study.